nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 - **Who we are:** Software Carpentry is a volunteer organization supported by the Alfred P. Sloan Foundation and the Mozilla Foundation.
 - **Boot camps:** Our boot camps cover the core skills every scientist needs to get more done in less time: program construction, version control, testing, the command line, and data management.
 Short lessons alternate with hands-on practical sessions for two full days

-This boot camp promoted by Andrew Letten.
+This boot camp sponsored by Andrew Letten, thanks Andrew!

 ## The problem